 ensure physical and mental self-development;

-achieve the need to comply with elementary rules of health conservation.
+achieve the need to comply with basic health rules.

-scientific ; which are based on an analysis of statistical medical research on the health status of schoolchildren.
+Scientific ; which are based on an analysis of statistical medical studies on the health status of schoolchildren.

-Availability ; which determines the content of the course in accordance with the age characteristics of younger students.
+Availability ; which determines the content of the course in accordance with the age characteristics of junior schoolchildren.

 Being healthy means being happy and successful in your future adult life.

-The study of program material begins from the 1st grade at a level accessible to younger students, mainly in the form of educational games and in the process of practical activities.
-In addition, each separate section of the course includes additional activities:
+The study of program material begins in 1st grade at a level accessible to primary schoolchildren, mainly in the form educational games and in the process of practical activity.
+In addition, each individual section of the course includes additional activities:

 • learning and performing songs;